FREE MENTAL HEALTH ASSESSMENT. start here

 • Feeling out of control

+Yes.
 Because of the connection between serotonin and PMDD symptoms, SSRIs are the top medication prescribed to treat premenstrual dysphoric disorder.

-Reviews of randomized clinical trials showed that antidepressants that slow down the reuptake of serotonin were effective in treating PMDD in both long-term uses and use only during the luteal phase of the menstrual cycle.
+Reviews of randomized clinical trials showed that antidepressants that slow down the reuptake of serotonin were effective in treating PMDD in both long-term use and use only during the luteal phase of the menstrual cycle.

-Currently, fluoxetine is one of three SSRIs approved by the Food and Drug Administration (FDA) to treat PMDD.
+Currently, fluoxetine is one of three SSRIs approved by the U.S. Food and Drug Administration (FDA) to treat PMDD.

 If you suffer from physical or emotional symptoms and fit the criteria for diagnosis, a healthcare professional may prescribe Prozac for PMDD.

-Dosage amount, as well as frequency, will vary by each person and their unique symptoms and diagnosis.
+The dosage amount and frequency will vary by each person and their unique symptoms and diagnosis.

 While SSRIs like Prozac are often the top treatment for PMDD, there are other treatment options.